Leave this site

 3.6.2 Staff should not attempt to prove a suspected security weakness as this might be interpreted as a potential misuse of the system.
 The weakness should be reported via their line manager to the relevant force Information Security Officer (ISO).
 The line manager must also ensure that any perceived vulnerabilities are reported to the Business Owner and/or Information Asset Owner in order that any necessary 'quick time' action can be taken.

-3.7.1 Where the incident constitutes a potential breach of the Code of Conduct for officers or staff a referral will be made by the Data Protection Officer for assessment by the relevant force Professional Standards Department.
+3.7.1 Where the incident constitutes a potential breach of the Code of Conduct for officers or staff, a referral will be made for assessment by the relevant force Professional Standards Department.
+This referral may be initiated by the data protection officer or information security officer, or by an appropriate line manager or supervisor who becomes aware of the circumstances indicating a potential breach.

 3.8.1 Analysis and management reporting is an essential practice to enable key lessons to be learnt in order to maintain a proactive approach to emerging security threats.
 It provides practical output on types, circumstances and handling practices of an incident.
 Analysis enables a force to diagnose what a security incident means to a member of staff, build and maintain a suitable security incident response capability, build a framework of management reporting and learn about where and how awareness programmes are delivered.